Feline idiopathic cystitis

 Feline idiopathic cystitis (FIC) or feline interstitial cystitis or cystitis in cats, is one of the most frequently observed forms of feline lower urinary tract disease (FLUTD).
 Feline cystitis means "inflammation of the bladder in cats".
 The term idiopathic means unknown cause; however, certain behaviours have been known to aggravate the illness once it has been initiated.
 It can affect both males and females of any breed of cat.
 It is more commonly found in female cats; however, when males do exhibit cystitis, it is usually more dangerous.

 Despite the shared terminology, cases of feline idiopathic cystitis, as opposed to human cystitis episodes, are sterile.
 In other words, they do not involve a primary bacterial infection.
 If upon investigation the inflammation of the feline bladder is in fact found to be the result of an infection, then it is described as a feline urinary tract infection (UTI) or less commonly, feline bacterial cystitis.
-However, UTIs in cats under the age of 10 years old are very rarely encountered.
-In cats over 10 years of age, UTIs are much more common and idiopathic cases are much less frequently observed.
+In cats under the age of 10 years old, FIC is the most common urinary disease seen in cats and UTIs are very rarely encountered.
+However, in cats over 10 years of age, UTIs are much more common and idiopathic cases are much less frequently observed.
 On the other hand, FIC does show several similarities to an analogous disease in humans called bladder pain syndrome.

 Signs and symptoms

 Feline idiopathic cystitis begins as an acute non-obstructive episode and is self-limiting in about 85% of cases, resolving itself in a week.
-In approximately 15% of cases, it can escalate into an obstructive episode (“blocked cat”) which can be life-threatening for a male cat.
+In approximately 15% of cases, it can escalate into an obstructive episode ("blocked cat") which can be life-threatening for a male cat.
 The symptoms for both a non-obstructive and an obstructive episode are usually very similar and a careful § differential diagnosis is necessary to distinguish between the two.

 Non-obstructive FIC

 The vast majority of FIC cases are non-obstructive.
-In the case of non-obstructive FIC, the underlying inflammatory process has begun but the disease has not progressed to the extent that it prevents urination (ie there is no obstruction of the urethra).
-The cat's lower urinary tract is inflamed and the urethral passage may have narrowed due to swelling but it remains open and he can urinate to varying degrees, albeit in discomfort.
+In the case of non-obstructive FIC, the underlying inflammatory process has begun but the disease has not progressed to the extent that it prevents urination (i.e. the cat has not "blocked").
+Non-obstructive FIC usually resolves spontaneously within 5 to 7 days regardless of treatment.
+The cat's lower urinary tract is inflamed and the urethral passage may have narrowed due to swelling but it remains open ("patent") and it can urinate to varying degrees, albeit in discomfort.
 Clinical signs apparent during an acute episode may include: